joekain/JKSegueActionViewController/README.md

 JKSegueActionViewController is for developers that find -[UIViewController prepareSegue:sender:] a poor tool for code organization.
-JKSegueActionViewController provides a cleaner design that can be used to implement cleaner, easier to follow codes.
+JKSegueActionViewController provides a cleaner design that can be used to implement easier to follow code.

 ### Segue Actions from Interface Builder